clabe45/achievacity/CONTRIBUTING.md

 1. Create a blank folder for localhost named `achievacity`.
 2. Download [User Spice](https://github.com/mudmin/UserSpice4/archive/master.zip) and extract to your project folder.
 3. Open `index.php` and follow install directions.
-4. Clone git repo!
+4. Clone git repo.
+5. Import [.db/achievacity.sql](.db/achievacity) into an SQL server (it also creates the database itself), and you're done!

 ## Submitting Changes
-Good ol' pull request
+A good ol' pull request is sufficient for now.

 ## Styleguide
 Very minimal: